mkmer/whirlpool_laundry/README.md

 Copy whirlpool_laundry folder into the custom_components folder, restart HA, add whirlpool_laundry via UI and config flow.

-Official laundry support is comming to the Whirlpool integration soon (Hopefully 2023.3).
+Official laundry support is comming to the Whirlpool integration in 2023.2